 With the brass filter pot, after wash, give it a buff with lemon juice / tamarind to make it shine!

 - Assemble the chambers one on top of the other.

-- With the plunger held in its place, slowly add hot water (off the boil).
+- Hold the plunger and lift it a tad above the grounds to break the fall of pouring hot water (off the boil).
 Slightly wetting the grounds before pouring the entire water speeds up the brewing process.